 The advocate must provide convincing support for the argument that is encapsulated in the thematic statement.
-For Brutus, this means showing why his love for Rome required him to slay Caesar, using the basic tools of advocacy: reasons, logic, facts, examples, probabilities, inferences, physical proof, documentary evidence, witness testimony.
+Effective argument can draw upon such basic tools of advocacy as rationales, logic, examples, details, probabilities, inferences, physical proof, documentary evidence, witness testimony, and explanatory narrative.